thenabsta/CodingChallenge/readme.md

 DB_PASSWORD
 DATABASE

+A Default Hardcoded Username and Password are:

+Username: JDoe
+Password: password

 The Migrations Script randomly generates a 1002 users and 2 games with random names, birthdates/dates of death, etc.  New games can be added under the Add/Edit/Update Games page.

 In regards to Problem 1: